Universal Resort Hotels

 Universal Studios originally entered into an agreement with Loews Hotels to build five resort hotels at Universal Orlando.
 With the opening of Sapphire Falls in 2016, Loews and Universal had built all five of them but they have since started an expansion of the Cabana Bay Beach Resort and started another new hotel, the Aventura.

 With the additional land recently purchased, more hotels are to be built.
 In May 2017, Universal announced their plans for the site of the now demolished Wet ’n Wild water park at the intersection of International Drive and Universal Boulevard.

-They plan to build two or three hotels with about 4,000 rooms, split across either side of Universal Boulevard.
+They plan to build two hotels with about 4,000 rooms, split across either side of Universal Boulevard.
 A shuttle service will transport guests to and from the Universal Orlando Resort parks.

 The new hotels will be themed to complement the existing Universal hotels with landscaping, pool, retail and food outlets.